NashornTools/NnClassLoader/README.md

 # NnClassLoader (Nashorn ClassLoader)[![Build Status](https://travis-ci.org/NashornTools/NnClassLoader.svg?branch=master)](https://travis-ci.org/NashornTools/NnClassLoader)
-Class loading facility for Nashorn scripts.
-Allows to define Java dependencies directly in the Nashorn script.
+Simple and convenient Java ClassLoader for Nashorn scripts.
+Allows to define Java dependencies (jars, class directories, URLs, Maven or any combination of them) directly in the Nashorn script or right in `jjs` REPL.

-Example of usage from JS REPL without having any local jars or scripts:
+Example of usage from `jjs` REPL without having any local jars or scripts and even without manual Maven installation:

 ```bash
 jjs> // Load script with NnClassLoader from GitHub.